 Have you or a loved one been the victim of nursing home abuse in Tampa, FL?
 Nursing homes should be held accountable when they subject residents to neglect or abuse.
 An experienced Tampa nursing home abuse lawyer can help you protect your loved one and seek the fair compensation they need.

 Catania & Catania, P.A. has represented injury victims and their families in negligence claims for over 28 years.
-Contact our law firm today to schedule a free case review to discuss how we can help you.
+Contact our Tampa law firm today to schedule a free case review, or call us at (813) 222-8545 to discuss how we can help you.

 How Catania & Catania, P.A.
 Can Help with a Nursing Home Abuse Case in Tampa, FL